 Stereolithography is used to build your design with this material.
-Starting from a 3D model, a model is built by cutting it into thin layers via specialized software.
+Starting from a 3D model, a model is built by cutting the file into thin layers with specialized software.
 A support structure is created, where needed, in order to deal with overhangs and cavities.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.